Packing sets under finite groups via algebraic incidence structures: Introduction

+In this setting, the packing question translates into quantitative lower bounds for the size of $S(E)$.
+This paper provides such bounds for $|S(E)|$ in terms of $|S|$, $|E|$, and natural non-concentration conditions.

-The main question is to bound the size of $S(E)$ from below.
-More precisely, we aim to determine conditions on $S$ and $E$ such that either the set $S(E)$ covers a positive proportion of all elements in the plane/space or $|S(E)|\gg |E|^{1+\epsilon}$ for some $\epsilon>0$.
-This problem is not only interesting in the expanding flavor, but it also has notable geometric applications.
-When $S$ is a set of rigid-motions, the author of \cite{Pham2024} proved a lower bound on the number of congruence classes of triangles with one fixed side-length.
-By setting $S=\{g\}\times E'$, for some rotation $g\in O(d)$ and $E'\subset \mathbb{F}_p^n$, and $S(E)=\{gx-y\colon x\in E, y\in E'\}$, the lower bound $|S(E)|\gg p^n$ implies that the distance set between $gE$ and $E'$, denoted by $\Delta(gE, E')$, covers a positive proportion of all distances in $\mathbb{F}_p$.
+Beyond its intrinsic expanding flavor, it is worth mentioning that restricted orbit union expansion implies several configuration-counting consequences, including pinned triangle congruence and distance questions.
+We briefly indicate this connection as follows.
+When $S$ is a set of rigid-motions, i.e. a set of maps preserving distances, the author of \cite{Pham2024} proved a lower bound on the number of congruence classes of triangles with one fixed side-length in the plane.
+By setting $S=\{g\}\times E'$, for some rotation $g\in O(n)$ and $E'\subset \mathbb{F}_p^n$, and $S(E)=\{gy-x\colon y\in E, x\in E'\}$, the lower bound $|S(E)|\gg p^n$ implies that the distance set between $gE$ and $E'$, denoted by $\Delta(gE, E')$, covers a positive proportion of all distances in $\mathbb{F}_p$.
 The authors of \cite{PS} proved that under the conditions $|E|, |E'|\ge p$, for almost every rotation $g$ in the plane $\mathbb{F}_p^2$, $|gE-E'|\gg p^2$, and obtained $|\Delta(gE, E')|\gg p$.
 Note that the Erd\H{o}s-Falconer distance conjecture in two dimensions corresponds to the case $g=id$.

-In this paper, we focus on the cases where $S$ lies in either the special linear group $SL_2(\mathbb{F}_p)$ or the first Heisenberg group $\mathbb H_1(\mathbb{F}_p)$.
-This is motivated by geometric properties and the underlying algebraic structures in these groups that highlight deep connections between Group theory, Geometry, and Combinatorics.
-Geometrically, rigid-motions preserve distances, while $SL_2(\mathbb{F}_p)$ preserves oriented triangle/parallelogram area via the symplectic form $\omega(x,y)=x_1y_2-x_2y_1$.
-Algebraically, $\mathbb H_1(\mathbb{F}_p)$ is a class-2 nilpotent group in which the same planar symplectic form appears as the central coordinate of commutators, and the dilations $(x,y,t)\mapsto(\lambda x,\lambda y,\lambda^2 t)$ reflect its graded structure (horizontal layer degree 1, central layer degree 2).
-Since the non-commutativity in $\mathbb H_1(\mathbb{F}_p)$ appears only in the last coordinate, one can thicken in the center to keep small squaring, showing the limits of abelian Freiman modeling for small doubling.
-By contrast, small tripling still yields precise structures via approximate groups, see \cite{HH0,HH1,HH2, tao} for example.

 \paragraph{Notations:} Throughout the paper, we will write $X \ll_\alpha Y$ if $X \le CY$, where $C>0$ is a constant depending on $\alpha$.
 If it is clear from the context what $C$ should depend on, we may write only $X \ll Y$.
 If $X \ll Y $ and $Y\ll X$, we write $X \sim Y$.
 Furthermore, $X \lesssim Y$ if $X \ll \log_2p\cdot Y$.